Hadi Jelveh: Iran

 He returned to Iran from France to become the first head of the bureau of crime statistics (daftar Motaleat and barrasyhaya vazarat dadghostai) at the Ministry of Justice.
 Later, he became "Dadyar Divan Keshvar" (Assistant Solicitor General) of Iran.

 He continued to work his way up the judiciary hierarchy in the capital city from an assistant district attorney to presiding judge of the 12th circuit court in Tehran, and later as presiding judge of the higher criminal court branch 6.
 While working in Tehran, he presided over many high-profile criminal and civil cases involving foreign nationals.
 His final position was Associate Justice of the Supreme Court.
 He was awarded the Iranian Bar Association blind justice statue award during his tenure at the justice department.

-In 1977, he was approached to serve as the Governor of Province of Shiraz, Iran, but respectfully declined.
+In 1977, he was approached to serve as the governor of Province of Shiraz, Iran, but respectfully declined.

 After the 1977 Islamic Revolution, Chief Justice of Iran, Mohammad Beheshti asked him to remain at his post.
 However, he had already decided to step down and establish a private law practice.
 He represented several banks such as Bank-e-Tejarat (Tejarat Bank).

 He taught law at the National Police Academy in Tehran, Khom School of Law (Qom) and University of Meli.
 As a lawyer, he represented clients who had legal as well as moral standing.
 He conducted thorough investigations to ensure that his clients were truthful before he accepted their cases.
 He worked pro bono on many cases, since many of his clients did not have the money to pay him.

 Jelveh was asked to return to work for the justice department by Mahmoud Hashemi Shahroudi, but respectfully declined.

-He had full command of Persian, French and Arabic languages.